operating-function/pallas/README.md

 | countLoop (inc count) k
 ```

-After waiting 1 second, we recurr and pass an incremented value for `count`.
+After waiting 1 second, we recur and pass an incremented value for `count`.

 ---